nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   Mark the first task in the list as complete.

 #### Undo the last action: `undo`
-To undo any last action that modifies the task database (e.g. deleting task).<br>
+Undoes any previous action that modifies the task database (e.g. deleting task).<br>
 Format: `undo [last STEPS]`

 > You can undo multiple steps by specifying the number of steps to undo.